Spanish Program’s Mission and Vision

 Mission

-The Department of World Languages provides programs of study that educate students to live, work, and lead in a complex, technological, and diverse world.
-The department sees its role as one that prepares our diverse students to become global citizens who will lead the state of Arkansas in the globalized community of the 21st Century.
+The Spanish program provides areas of study that educate students to live, work, and lead in a complex, technological, and diverse world.
+The program sees its role as one that prepares our diverse students to become global citizens who will lead the state of Arkansas in the globalized community of the 21st century.

 Vision

-The vision for the Department of World Languages is to
+The vision for the Spanish program is to:

 • provide opportunities for students to acquire languages and cultural competencies as necessary skills and knowledge,